Dualities in one-dimensional quantum lattice models: symmetric Hamiltonians and matrix product operator intertwiners: Introduction

 Since the dawn of mathematics, scholars have been fascinated by the existence of dualities.
 An early example is the idea of dual polyhedra obtained by interchanging faces and vertices, as described in volume XV of \emph{Euclid’s Elements} by Isidore of Miletus, whereby the isocahedron is dual to the dodecahedron and the tetrahedron is self-dual \cite{CORFIELD201755}.
 Crucially, dual polyhedra share the same \emph{symmetry group}.
 This notion of symmetry, and other abstract generalizations, have remained at the heart of the concept of duality in modern mathematics and physics.
 Dualities effectively express different ways in which abstract symmetries can establish themselves and their representations can be transmuted into one another.

-Dualities play a particularly important role in the field of statistical mechanics and quantum phase transitions, and an essential part of the canon of quantum spin physics consists of constructions such as the Jordan-Wigner transformation \cite{1928ZPhy...47..631J,1961AnPhy..16..407L,RevModPhys.36.856,PhysRevLett.63.322,Batista:2001}, the Kramers-Wannier duality \cite{PhysRev.60.252} and generalizations thereof involving a \emph{gauging} procedure \cite{weyl1929elektron,PhysRevD.11.395,RevModPhys.51.659, Fisher2004, RevModPhys.52.453,doi:10.1063/1.1665530}.
-Symmetries, as defined below, are again center stage here, and the corresponding dualities relate theories that implement those symmetries in a different way.
-In the aforementioned examples, the duality transformation relates local observables that transform trivially under the symmetry operation of one theory to local terms in another theory that transform trivially according to the dual symmetry; an example of such operators would be the local terms of the Hamiltonian.
-What makes the duality non-trivial is that local operators that do not transform trivially in one theory are mapped to \emph{non-local} observables in the dual theory, where they also transform non-trivially.
-Those properties have to hold for any duality transformation.
+Dualities play a particularly important role in the field of statistical mechanics and quantum phase transitions, and an essential part of the canon of quantum spin physics consists of constructions such as the Jordan-Wigner transformation \cite{1928ZPhy...47..631J,1961AnPhy..16..407L,RevModPhys.36.856,PhysRevLett.63.322,Batista:2001}, the Kramers-Wannier duality \cite{PhysRev.60.252} and generalizations thereof involving \emph{gauging} procedures \cite{weyl1929elektron,PhysRevD.11.395,RevModPhys.51.659, Fisher2004, RevModPhys.52.453,doi:10.1063/1.1665530}.
+Symmetries, in a generic sense as defined below, are again center stage here and the corresponding dualities relate theories that implement those symmetries in a different way.
+In the aforementioned examples, the duality transformation maps local Hamiltonians to local Hamiltonians.
+More generally, any symmetric local operator is mapped to a dual symmetric local operator.
+What makes the duality non-trivial is that local operators that are not symmetric in one theory are mapped to \emph{non-local} non-symmetric operators in the dual theory.
+We require these properties to hold for any (non-trivial) duality transformation.